HienPhamLe/Marketing-Insights_Enhancing-Coverion-Rates-And-Customer-Engagement/README.md

 ## Data Sources
 There are some tables that stored in SQL Server:
-- Customer Engagement: customer's views, clicks and likes on content type, product and campaign.
+- **Customer Engagement:** customer's views, clicks and likes on content type, product and campaign.
-- Customer Journey: customer's actions like view, click, drop-off, purchase on product.
+- **Customer Journey:** customer's actions like view, click, drop-off, purchase on product.
-- Customer Reviews: customer's reviews and rating on product.
+- **Customer Reviews:** customer's reviews and rating on product.
-- Products: product information like category and price.
+- **Products:** product information like category and price.
-- Customers: customer information like gender, age, city
+- **Customers:** customer information like gender, age, city.

 ## Data Model
 ![](images/data_model.png)
 There are 3 fact tables and 3 dimension tables.
 The dimension tables are all joined to fact tables with a one-to-many relationship.

-## Visualization:
+## Visualizations
 The report comprises 3 pages:
 1. Customer Engagement
 2. Conversion Rate
 3. Customer Reviews

 You can interact with the report [here](https://app.powerbi.com/view?r=eyJrIjoiZmQ2NDc4MjMtMzkyOC00OWIzLTlkYjQtZDI2OTJkOTNkZTkwIiwidCI6IjQ0ZGMyOGI5LTI1NzAtNDcxMi1iNzRmLWI4ZGM3MTBkZjRmNCIsImMiOjEwfQ%3D%3D)

-## Analysis:
+## Key Insights

 ### Customer Engagement
 ![](images/customer_engagement_report_page.png)